giuliadev95/CRM/README.md

 controllers =>   contacts.js = Functions to perform CRUD actions on the 'contact' table (that gives life to the contact list you'll see in the frontend)

-            =>   companies.js = One single function to get all companies (no further methods are needed on the 'company' table)
+controllers =>   companies.js = One single function to get all companies (no further methods are needed on the 'company' table)

 database    =>   config.js = Sets a pool connection with a PostgreSQL database